west757/PayLES/README.md

 - oconus calculations
 - set dependents limit to 5
 - refactor update tsp with rate headers
-- widen columns, shorten height, add line to not take up width in cell for section break
+- line to not take up width in cell for section break
 - make badge go away after user first clicks on the modal
 - add specific class names for radio buttons, file inputs